 Long sleeves.
 A hat of choice.
 Lap robe required with ladies short dresses.
+See Rule SC-160.O.1 for use of logos.

 Rainwear or inclement weather apparel.
 Coat and tie of choice.
+Banding and/or braiding of mane or tail.